 - An additional Mathematics course

-- Two courses from Biology, Chemistry, Geography and Pacific Studies in Semester One
+- Two courses from Biology, Chemistry, Environment and Society and Pacific Studies in Semester One

-- Two courses from Biology, Chemistry, Geography and Statistics in Semester Two
+- Two courses from Biology, Chemistry, Environment and Society, and Statistics in Semester Two

 Courses available in the Engineering pathway